 Accommodation in Dresden

-This indicative offer was derived from the most recently booked accommodation in Dresden and sort by the price, from cheapest Dresden hotels to the more expensive ones.
-To select accommodation by your preferences we recommend to choose from 226 accommodation offers in Dresden in total.
+This indicative offer was derived from the most recently booked accommodation in Dresden and sort by the price, from cheapest Dresden accommodation to the most expensive hotels.
+To select accommodation by your preferences we recommend to choose from 255 accommodation offers in Dresden in total.
 By entering the dates of your overnight stay in Dresden and using the filter tools you can sort the best possible accommodation for you.
 The entered dates of your stay are crucial for the most accurate offer as it derives all the online information on pricing and availability of Dresden accommodation.
 Then you can book the selected Dresden lodging (hotels, apartments etc.) immediately.

 Dresden is the second largest Saxon city on the river Elbe.
 More than 530 thousand inhabitants live here in an area of 328 km square.
 Dresden is annually visited by thousands of tourists coming to admire the monuments built mostly in the Baroque style.